-- 2. Draft budget is reviewed by EMT and approved for submission to the Audit Committee by the CEO; - 3.
-Draft budget is approved by the Audit Committee for submission to the Board; - 4.
-Final budget is approved by the Board before the start of the financial year to which it relates. - 5.
+- 1. Headline budget prepared as part of Business Plan for June Board meeting - 2.
+Draft budget prepared by the Finance and Compliance Manager in August; - 3.
+Draft budget is reviewed by EMT and approved for submission to the Audit Committee by the CEO; - 4.
+Draft budget is approved by the Audit Committee for submission to the Board; - 5.
+Final budget is approved by the Board before the start of the financial year to which it relates. - 6.
 The original approved budget may be revised during the year.
 For example, in Q1 after the audit, adjustments may be required in relation to timing differences across the year end (e.g. re receipt of donor disbursements).
 Budget revisions must be approved by the Audit Committee.